relevant-community/oracle/x/oracle/spec/README.md

 The Oracle module allows validators to run arbitrary off-chain worker processes and report the results for inclusion in the on-chain state.

-Unlike onchain smart contracts, offchain workers are able to run non-deterministic code, like fetching exchange price data via an api call, and long-running computations like AI alogrithms or graph analysis.
-Since all of the validators are expected to run the workers, they can then come to a consensus on the results.
-Since the Oracle module is agnostic to the specific process, how consensus should be reached can be specified by the developer.
+Unlike onchain smart contracts, offchain workers are able to run non-deterministic code, like fetching exchange price data via an api call, and long-running computations, i.e. AI alogrithms or graph analysis.
+All of the validators are expected to run the workers and come to a consensus on the results.
+Exactly how consensus is reached can be decided by the app developer.

-The module is inspired by the [Terra Oracle Module](https://docs.terra.money/dev/spec-oracle.html#concepts) as well as a more recent iteration of it by @PeggyJ as [Sommelier](https://github.com/PeggyJV/sommelier/tree/main/x/oracle).
+The module is inspired by the [Terra Oracle Module](https://docs.terra.money/dev/spec-oracle.html#concepts) as well as a more recent iteration of it by [Sommelier](https://github.com/PeggyJV/sommelier/tree/main/x/oracle).

 ### Hi-Level Overview